pbitmonkey/bitmonkey-debug/README.md

 >>>> How to install Ubuntu on VirtualBox? https://askubuntu.com/questions/142549/how-to-install-ubuntu-on-virtualbox <<<< Guide Line ...

-Once VB is installed download the Ubuntu 19.04 (Disco Dingo) http://releases.ubuntu.com/19.04/ubuntu-19.04-desktop-amd64.iso and install it in VB.
+Once VB is installed download the Ubuntu 18.04.3 LTS (Bionic Beaver) http://releases.ubuntu.com/18.04/ubuntu-18.04.3-desktop-amd64.iso and install it in VB.

 Now I Will list the requirement you need to install to download and install Bitmonkey on Ubuntu 19.04 Disco Dingo starting from scratch up to the end.